eonwarped/steem-keychain/README.md

 }, enforce);
 ```

-Where "message" is any string and "key_type" can be "Posting" or "Active", and `enforce` doesn't allow the user to chose which account will make the request but rather enforce `account_name` (optional, defaults to false).
+Where "message" is any string and "key_type" can be "Posting" or "Active", and "account_name" can be omitted optionally to allow the user to choose an account to sign the message with.

 .
 This is equivalent to